mina-roohnavazfar/Capstone-Project/README.md

 Here are some key observations from the EDA:

 - The columns 'month' and 'season' exhibit a strong positive correlation.
-- 'temp' and 'atemp' are highly correlated.
+- Features 'temp' and 'atemp' are highly correlated.
 - The columns 'registered', 'cnt', and 'casual' show a high positive correlation with each other.
 - The variables 'casual', 'registered', and 'cnt' demonstrate a notably strong right-skewed distribution.
 - On average, the number of bikes rented by casual users is lower than that of registered users over the two years.